 How a person reacts to vitiligo treatment can depend on the type of vitiligo they have and how far it has progressed.
 A person seeking treatment for vitiligo should discuss their options with a doctor or dermatologist.

-Certain factors may make a person more likely to develop vitiligo, such as geographical region, family history of vitiligo, or stress.
+Certain factors may make a person more likely to develop vitiligo, such as geographic region, family history of vitiligo, or stress.
 Although the exact cause of vitiligo is unknown, evidence suggests that it is an autoimmune disorder.